Meeting our targets

 More detailed information on New Zealand's emission redcution targets can be found at the Government's climate change website.

 Timeline of New Zealand’s targets

-In July 2015, New Zealand announced an ambitious target of reducing greenhouse gas emissions to 30 percent below 2005 levels by 2030 (external link).
-The target is equivalent to an 11 percent decrease below 1990 levels and represents a significant progression on our target for the period to 2020 (which was -5 percent).
-This builds on our current target and signals another step towards New Zealand’s long-term target of 50 per cent below 1990 levels by 2050.
+In October 2015, New Zealand finalised our NDC, with a target of reducing greenhouse gas emissions to 30 percent below 2005 levels by 2030 (external link).
+The target is equivalent to an 11 percent decrease below 1990 levels and represents a progression on our target for the period to 2020 (which was -5 percent).

 New Zealand announced an unconditional target to reduce greenhouse gas emissions to 5% below our 1990 emissions by 2020.
 This target progresses our obligations under the first commitment period of the Kyoto Protocol (to cap emissions at 1990 levels).
 It is managed using the framework of rules applicable to the Kyoto Protocol’s second commitment period 2013–2020.